Fed chair Jerome Powell: Rate hikes could lead to more job losses - KTVZ

 The Fed admits it underestimated inflation

-In his testimony, Powell conceded the US central bank misjudged the risk of high inflation.
+Powell conceded that the US central bank misjudged the risk of high inflation.

 Republican Rep. Ann Wagner told Powell she believes the Fed “underestimated actual inflation” and asked what officials missed here.